 After the gardens, we started the Apostolic Palace tour.
 Our visit started with the gallery showing the objects belonging to the popes throughout the centuries as well as their portraits.
 Also here you are given an audio guide that tells you what the different objects and clothes are as well as the life of the pictured popes.

 An official guide led our group through the main areas of the palace.
-We visited the audience halls, what was the office of the pope, the secretary and the secretary of the secretary (!), and a series of rooms where the pope would meet his guests including the adjoining waiting halls.
+We visited the audience halls, what was the office of the pope, the secretary, and the secretary of the secretary (!), and a series of rooms where the pope would meet his guests including the adjoining waiting halls.
 Finally, we entered also the pope’s private apartments with his bedroom.

 Free time with Take Walks tour to Castel Gandolfo

-After the papal palace, you have a couple of hours free time before your train back to Rome at 2.50 pm.
-So you have the time to wander the alleys of the old town, visit the church of San Tommaso in the main square, take pictures of the gorgeous volcanic Albano lake and have lunch at one of the local restaurants in Castel Gandolfo city centre.
+After the papal palace, you have a couple of hours of free time before your train back to Rome at 2.50 pm.
+So you have the time to wander the alleys of the old town, visit the church of San Tommaso in the main square, take pictures of the gorgeous volcanic Albano lake and have lunch at one of the local restaurants in Castel Gandolfo city center.

 If you visit Castel Gandolfo for the first time, we recommend also entering San Tommaso church.
 The tour with Take Walks gives you some free time after the visit to the papal palace.
-In these couple of hours, you can see the church, have a walk around the quaint city centre and have lunch at one of the local osterie that you find along the way.
+In these couple of hours, you can see the church, have a walk around the quaint city center, and have lunch at one of the local osterie that you find along the way.